[CONTACT]

 However, the EU still did not give Zimbabwe money.
 So, the government

-channels money through NGOs as it was seen in the 4 March 2019 - 21
+channels money through NGOs as it was seen on 4 March 2019 - 21 March

 The United States also imposed sanctions on Zimbabwe.
 There are two